Gillette Distracted Driving Accident Attorneys

 Distracted drivers are also less likely to respond to dangerous roadways and weather conditions.
 Many distracted drivers fail to recognize hazards and react too slowly to changing traffic conditions.

 When they’re behind the wheel, all motorists have to take steps to ensure safety – both theirs and other people’s.
-Sadly, many drivers neglect this duty, and when it results in an accident, they try to deny their negligence.
+Sadly, many drivers neglect this duty, and when it results in a collision, they try to deny their negligence.

 When you are involved in an accident, it can be difficult to prove that the other person drove in a distracted manner.
 Compelling evidence must be presented to remove doubt from your claim, such as: